 While Buckeye PVA advocates for legislation we believe to be beneficial to veterans, our charter and status as a 501c3 organization do not allow us to endorse any candidate for any particular office.
 We do, however, encourage you as a member to educate yourself on the candidates and issues and get out and vote.

-The link above will take you to the Ohio County Boards of Elections Directory.
+The link below will take you to the Ohio County Boards of Elections Directory.
 If you have not yet registered, there is no time like the present.
 Once you’re registered, VOTE!
 You once answered the call to duty in the service; don’t miss your responsibility to keep your elected officials aware of what is important to you.
 As an SCI veteran and a customer of the VA system, the decisions made by those we elect directly affect the quality of our lives.
 Be informed of the candidates’ positions on the issues and express yourself at the polls.